INSA-GEI/geiflix/README.md

 ## GeiBike Project

 The GeiBike project is a project carried out by students at [INSA Toulouse](http://www.insa-toulouse.fr/fr/index.html).
-This project consists in developing the software of a autonomous vehicule, base on a 3-wheels bike, in order to carry out different missions.
+This project consists in developing the software of a autonomous vehicule, based on a 3-wheels bike, in order to carry out different missions.
 Several projects are exposed on the [official website](https://sites.google.com/site/projetsecinsa/).

 This repository is intended to provide a basis for students starting a new project on the GeiBike.
 The present code as well as the documentation is the result of the combination of the various projects carried out by: